 There are certain ‘limitations’ when dealing with rights to claims.
 Most British consumers may understand the term as “statute of limitation” which is an American phrase.
 In the UK its simply called “limitation”.

-The law asserts that if you have been subjection to misrepresentation you have ‘6 years’ in which to make a compensatory claim.
-The trigger date will be that of the date you signed the contract however you may have a right to claims that the trigger date only begins when a reasonable person became aware of the misrepresentation.
-In those case you will have 3 years in which to claim.
+The law asserts that if you have been subject to misrepresentation you have 6 years in which to make a compensatory claim.
+The trigger date will be that of the date you signed the contract however you may have a right to claim that the trigger date only begins when a reasonable person became aware of the misrepresentation.
+In those cases you will have 3 years in which to claim.

 If you are aware of a misrepresentation but elect to continue with the contract either by conduct, or via express or verbal communications, you will not be able to go back to the person who made the misrepresentation and terminate the contract.
 Equally you will not be able to go to court and ask them to unwind the contract.

 The natural understanding is that you knew that the contract was misrepresented, considered the matter and adduced that you still believed that the contract provided for a corresponding benefit for the initial consideration you paid.
 Accordingly, your actions could be taken as affirming or reaffirming subject to a misrepresented contract.
 “After discovering the truth, you nevertheless continued to use it”.